cep21/aimdcloser/README.md

 # Usage

-Have your manager use a `rateopener.CloserFactory` and your circuits will be created of this type.
+Have your manager use a `ratecloser.CloserFactory` and your circuits will be created of this type.

 ```go
     func ExampleCloserFactory() {